 TGaz Editor: Change the paragraph in 11.22.6.1.2 P107L14-18 and P108L1-4 as follows

 In Non-TB ranging measurement exchange the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
 During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurement exchange.
-There are cases in whichISTA may not start measurement at the start of availability window.
-Dotted region in Figure 11-35a indicates that the non-TB measurement exchange phase may not start at the beginning of the time window since the ISTA may have been active on another channel.
+There are cases in which the ISTA does not start measurement at the start of availability window.
+Dotted region in Figure 11-35a indicates that the non-TB measurement exchange phase does not always start at the beginning of the time window since the ISTA may have been active on another channel.

 References: